Washington Township opens two brand-new schools with safety and technology upgrades

 One of those features is a separate area for buses where students will walk directly into their neighborhood, not the front door.
 Parents will drop off their kids at the front.

 “Environment impacts the learning experience.
-Certainly by creating this innovative environments, we know it will have a positive impact on the teaching and learning process,” said Woodson.
+Certainly, by creating this innovative environment, we know it will have a positive impact on the teaching and learning process,” said Woodson.

-Broadnax hopes she’s right for both Josiah and Jeremiah who’s in the 3rd grade.
+Broadnax hopes she’s right for both Josiah and Jeremiah, who’s in the third grade.

 “I look forward to finding that out myself,” she said.